QuickBase/interview-demos/ui/README.md

    the form is submitted.
 This helps demonstrate the prior requirement (that the default value is added).
 1. Add a button that allows the builder to clear the form and start fresh.
-1. The submit button should create a json object and post it to a [http://www.mocky.io/v2/566061f21200008e3aabd919](http://www.mocky.io/v2/566061f21200008e3aabd919).
+1. The submit button should create a json object and post it to [http://www.mocky.io/v2/566061f21200008e3aabd919](http://www.mocky.io/v2/566061f21200008e3aabd919).
    It should also log the post data to the console.
 You can add a function to FieldService in [MockFieldService.js](https://github.com/QuickBase/interview-demos/blob/master/ui/js/MockService.js) to accomplish this, but everything is up to you.
-Feel free to modify or change anything you would like as long as it meets the minimum requiring of posting json data to the back-end endpoint.
+Feel free to modify or change anything you would like as long as it meets the minimum requirements of posting json data to the back-end endpoint.

 ## Stretch Requirements / Tasks